tpreynolds/RSS_2020/README.md

 This code accompanies the paper submitted to the RSS 2020 workshop titled "PAPER_TITLE" by Taylor P. Reynolds, Danylo Malyuta, Mehran Mesbahi and Behcet Acikmese from the University of Washington.

-## Basics

-Using a simple 2D planar quadrotor model, this code computes a funnel around a pre-set nominal trajectory in order to demonstrate the use of temporally-interpolated quadratic Lyapunov functions.
+Using a simple 2D planar quadrotor model, the code computes a funnel around a pre-set nominal trajectory in order to demonstrate the use of temporally-interpolated quadratic Lyapunov functions.

 ## Installation Guide

 To use this code, you will need to clone the repository and include the submodule YALMIP.
+Using

-Using `git clone --recurse-submodules git@github.com:tpreynolds/RSS_2020.git` should do the trick. *You will need to install an additional solver to use the code*.
+`git clone --recurse-submodules git@github.com:tpreynolds/RSS_2020.git`

+should do the trick. *You will need to install an additional solver to use the code*.

 ### Solver Specifics